Alterdesk/hubot-schedule-api/README.md

 * HUBOT_SCHEDULE_API_LOG_LEVEL

 HUBOT_SCHEDULE_API_TOKEN
-* Token to check API requests with
+* Token to check API requests with, using a UUID is recommended

 HUBOT_SCHEDULE_API_SERVER
 * Use separate HTTP(S) server(on) or default Hubot HTTP server(off) *(0 = off, 1 = on, default: 0)*